scij/msm/doc/intro.md

 At the top there are three modes of transport:

 1. **Topic** refers to the JMS concept of a Topic.
-A message is sent by one or more producer and it is delivered to all consumers that have subscribed to this particular message label.
+A message is sent by one or more producers and it is delivered to all consumers that have subscribed to this particular message label.
 2. **Stateful** is more Queue-like.
 A message is sent by one or more message producers and received by exactly one active consumer.
 In case this consumer fails processing is taken over by one of